aleister1102/ncov/README.md

 ### 3. Line Lenght **< 80** (column **< 80**)

 ### 4. Block of code

-- Always end a block of code with semicolon (even unesscarry)
 - Seperate two block of code by a blank space

 By the way, we can use Prettier extension in VS Code for code formatting